MichalMaruska/fork-plugin/doc/fork.md

 | The basic idea is: detect when you use a (letter) key as if it was a modifier key, and switch the keycode it produces to that of the real modifier key. |
 | ---- |

    > So, what is the different, when I press a modifier key?
 Well, sometimes I press a modifier (Hyper for example), and then think what I want to do.
 Or I change my mind and don't do anything and release the modifier.
-I want the 'forked' keys to have such do-nothing-if-i-think behaviour.
+I want the 'forked' keys to have such do-nothing-if-I-think behaviour.
 That rules out repetition, though.
 If I press "a" for a long
    > period, and want it to do nothing, I can't generate anything, (there is no way to go back, undo).

    > So, the only way to actually write "a" is to press the key and release it quickly (which is what you do already, so nothing changes).
 After a timeout it becomes a modifier.
 And we arrive at the first timing parameter.